aaronbloomfield/nws/hws/dnsspoof/index.md

 If *inner* makes a DNS request, it will go over the innernet network to *gateway*.
 We are going to sniff this packet, and give a spoofed response with the incorrect IP address.
 Our DNS spoof program will run on *gateway*, and the request will come from *inner*.
 We will spoof the domain example.com, and redirect it to *outer1*.

 This section is a local attack -- the spoofing program has to either be on the user's machine (here, *inner*) or the machine running the DNS server (here, *gateway*).
 We choose to run it on *gateway*.
-This is listening to the eth0 interface, which is colored green in the image above.
+This is listening to *gateway*'s eth0 interface, which is colored green in the image above.

 Our DNS spoof will look for any request for the IP address of example.com, and return the IP address of *outer1* (192.168.100.101).